 Some may not be hindered by caffeine when it comes to sleeping, but for others, it could be an issue.
 You should moderate your intake if you recognise that it affects you negatively and do not drink caffeinated drinks in the evening or before you go to bed.

 Caffeine is a drug – withdrawal from caffeine can present side effects such as headaches, anxiety and cravings.
 These can be prevented by gradually weaning yourself off, lowering your dosage.

 The recommended daily dosage for an average adult should not exceed 400mg.

 Below are the caffeine contents of several popular drinks and foods:

 Instant coffee – 65-100mg

 Green tea – 15mg

-Caffeine can be purchased in supplement for as tablets, or in powders.
+Caffeine can be purchased in supplement form as tablets, or in powders.
 It is also a key ingredient in most pre-workouts.

 Take Home Message

-Caffeine can be a very powerful supplement, which is fantastic for enhancing your training as well as giving you more energy throughout your everyday life.
+Caffeine can be a potent supplement, which is fantastic for enhancing your training as well as giving you more energy throughout your everyday life.